 - Sophistication – is to do with the prestigious and elegant lifestyle which can even go over in the realms of ‘pretentious’.

-Each brand knows what it stands for and who their target audience is.
-It isn’t rocket-science figuring out what brand personality you need to go for.
+Each brand knows what it stands for and who its target audience is.
+It isn’t rocket science figuring out what brand personality you need to go for.
 For example, Veblen goods tend to have the ‘sophistication’ personality such as Rolls Royce vehicles.

 You have to understand your offering, the value you provide, and the experience you want to give to your customer.
 You can then decide on a brand personality and start to develop content based on that personality.